jess-being-kind/tracehold/README.md

 # tracehold
 > Turn ambiguous field failures into structured, timestamped, evidence-conscious engineering case files.

-`ghostcase` is a Bash-based incident capture and triage tool for engineering problems where hardware, software, communications, configuration, environment, operator procedure, and telemetry may all be interacting.
+`tracehold` is a Bash-based incident capture and triage tool for engineering problems where hardware, software, communications, configuration, environment, operator procedure, and telemetry may all be interacting.

 It creates a consistent case structure for preserving evidence, documenting initial observations, separating raw data from derived analysis, and handing an investigation to another engineer without relying on verbal context.